jaysylvester/citizen/README.md

           {{article.text}}
         </div>
       </main>
-      {{{include '_footer'}}}
     </body>
     </html>

-What if logged in users get a different header?
-Just tell citizen to use a different view:

-    emitter.emit('ready', {
-      content: content,
-      include: {
-        _head: '_head',
-        _header: '_header-authenticated',
-        _footer: '_footer'
-      }
-    });
+Or article.jade:

+    doctype html
+    html
+      != include._head
+      body
+        != include._header
+        main
+          h1 #{article.title}
+          p#summary #{article.summary}
+          #text #{article.text}

 Includes can generate content and add it to the view context of your primary controller (article.js in this example) because the primary view is the last to be rendered.
-However, includes are called and rendered asynchronously, so while your _header controller can generate content and add it to the view context of your article controller, don't assume that your _footer controller will have access to that data.
+However, includes are called and rendered asynchronously, so while your _header controller can generate content and add it to the view context of your article controller, don't assume that the other includes' controllers will have access to that data.
 (The option of waterfall execution is being worked on, so this is only true for the time being.)

 Currently, if a controller is requested as an include, any of the directives to set cookies, session variables, redirects, etc. are ignored, but it's on the feature list to get these working.